MMV is dedicated to developing new medicines for vulnerable populations: children and pregnant women, who are at greatest risk of dying from malaria.

-Pregnant women have an increased risk of life-threatening malaria
+Pregnant women at increased risk of life-threatening outcomes

 Every year, 125 million pregnancies around the world are at risk from malaria.1 In Africa alone, approximately 10,000 women and 200,000 babies die annually as a consequence.2 Pregnant women have an increased risk of life-threatening outcomes, including cerebral malaria or severe anaemia.3

 To diminish the risk of malaria during pregnancy, the World Health Organization (WHO) recommends a specific chemoprevention strategy, however, its acceptance and use is quite low.